 have built in a practical, "justice-oriented" focus into their curricula.
 These programs include a "substantive"

-lessons learned from a project in the Washington, D.C., area to understand and promote civic participation among immigrant
+summarizes lessons learned from a project in the Washington, D.C., area to understand and promote civic participation among

-communities.
+immigrant communities.
 Seventeen immigrant leaders from diverse backgrounds participated in an 8-month learning circle.
-The report discusses

-110 pp. This report evaluates citizenship education services funded by the State of Illinois and the Fund
+2000.
+110 pp. This report evaluates citizenship education services funded by the State of Illinois and

-for Immigrants and Refugees from 1995 to 2000.
-Surveys and interviews were done with representatives of 39 funded programs.
+the Fund for Immigrants and Refugees from 1995 to 2000.
+Surveys and interviews were done with representatives of 39 funded

-The report describes Illinois' investment in citizenship education as a "model for the nation," not only because
+programs.
+The report describes Illinois' investment in citizenship education as a "model for the nation," not only

 |